How to Find and Choose a Washington, D.C., Mesothelioma Lawyer

 • Utility workers

 Tests found asbestos in the tunnels under Capitol Hill at levels up to 40 times higher than legally allowed.
-But workers weren’t told how bad it was and didn’t get proper safety gear until 2006.
+However, workers weren’t informed about the severity of the situation and didn’t receive proper safety gear until 2006.
 As a result, 7 out of 10 tunnel workers developed asbestosis.
 Experts believe all of the workers are at a higher risk for mesothelioma and lung cancer.

 Continued Learning